TheRandomLabs/CurseAPI-Minecraft/README.md

 * Improved ManifestComparer
 * Improved CAManifest
 * Improved ModpackInstaller
-* Separate modules in different repos (part of ManifestComparer, CAManifest and ModpackInstaller will all be different repos)
+* Separate parts into different repos (CAManifest and ModpackInstaller will be different projects)
 * Documentation and a wiki

 Modpack installation example: